List of people executed by the United States federal government: Demographics

-Earlier non-military executions, 1900 to 1963
+Earlier non-military executions, 1895 to 1963

 From 1790 to 1963, there were at least 332 Federal, 271 Territorial and 40 Indian Tribunal executions according to the most complete records.
-The 1921 execution of William Turner in Virginia is not listed in any records.
-The youngest person executed was James Arcene on June 18, 1885, at the age of 23 for his role in a robbery and murder committed when he was 10 years old.
+The youngest person sentenced to death and subsequently executed was James Arcene, who was executed at the age of 23 on June 18, 1885, for his role in a robbery and murder committed when he was 10 years old.